Please press here to listen to the homily or download

 3/ Gospel: “Whoever is not against us is for us.”

 3.1/ Jesus’ disciples need to be generous: The apostle John said to Jesus: “Teacher, we saw someone driving out demons in your name, and we tried to prevent him because he does not follow us.”
-The reason why John made this petition because he wanted the priviledge to expel demons is limited only to the circle of Jesus’ disciple.
+The reason why John made this petition because he wanted the privilege to expel demons is limited only to the circle of Jesus’ disciple.
 If everyone can do it, Jesus’ disciples shall have nothing which is special to people.

 (1) Jesus’ disciples need to avoid monopoly: Jesus replied to John: “Do not prevent him.
 There is no one who performs a mighty deed in my name who can at the same time speak ill of me.
 For whoever is not against us is for us.”
 Jesus’ principle is that one can’t be contradictory to himself, either he has or doesn’t have; he can’t choose both.
 In order to expel demons, one must have a firm faith in Jesus and must speak in his name to expel them.
 If a person has no faith and doesn’t use Jesus’ name, he can never expel demons.
 The faith one has or loses, requires a long time; not only in a short period of time.
 Therefore, when someone expels demons, he already had his faith in God; why do we need to prohibit them?

 Moreover, the purpose when Jesus chose the disciples is to train them to preach the Gospel, not to pay attention to position or right of an individual or a group.
-Jesus gives them the power to expel demons to light up people’s faith, not as a priviledge to protect.
+Jesus gives them the power to expel demons to light up people’s faith, not as a privilege to protect.
 The party often causes people not to pay attention to the purpose, but to fame, right; and to easily exclude others from their group.

 (2) People have freedom to accept the truth: We need to be generous to accept people’s freedom.
 When preaching the Gospel, Jesus only presents the truth to convince people to believe in him, together with some miracles; but if they refuse, Jesus doesn’t force them to believe in him.
 Similarly with us, we can only present the truth or analyze the benefits if they live according to it and the damages if they don’t, then it is up to them to decide if they want to follow or not.
 We can’t force people to accept our will.